gboehl/dynare/doc/manual/source/the-model-file.rst

            ``1``

-                Use Dynare’s own nonlinear equation solver (a Newton-like algorithm with line-search).
+                Use a Newton-like algorithm with line-search.

            ``2``

-                Splits the model into recursive blocks and solves each block in turn using the same solver as value 1.
+                Splits the model into recursive blocks and solves each block in turn using the same solver as value ``1``.

            ``3``